akmete14/MSc_project/README.md

 ```sh
 $ chmod +x script.sh
 ```
-Now, the job can be submitted by entering
+Finally, the job can be submitted by entering
 ```sh
 $ sbatch script.sh
 ```